 How to Become an Ironworker

-Most ironworkers learn their trade through a 3- or 4-year apprenticeship.
+Most ironworkers learn through an apprenticeship or on-the-job training.